 For children adopted from Foster Care or through the Local Adoption program, once an Adoption Order is granted case workers gradually reduce the regular support provided to a family and prepare them for parenting independently.
 Anglicare's Adoption & Guardianship team provides ongoing post adoption support to all families as necessary.
 This support includes things like referrals to specialist services, family finding action and support in managing face to face contact with birth family.

 A child placed in your care may be from an Aboriginal or different cultural and ethnic background to your own.
 They will have a cultural support plan developed, with input from carers, family members and workers, to promote a positive and meaningful understanding of their cultural identity and help maintain cultural connections.
 Carers and adoptive parents from varied cultural backgrounds are welcome.

 The process usually takes around eight to twelve months.

 This varies.
 As placements are based on the needs of the child and the expressed wishes of their parents, some couples are placed within a few months of approval while others may wait several years.

 All children have their own strengths and unique capabilities.
 It is never possible to have absolute certainty about how a child will grow and develop.
 Sometimes it is not possible to identify all of a child’s biological heritage; this means there are gaps in our knowledge of a child’s genetic history.
 If a child has a known health issue this information is provided to prospective adoptive parents.

-Babies with serious health complications or disabilities are placed through our special needs adoption program.
-We seek prospective adoptive parents who are able to care for a child with specific special needs.
+Babies with serious health complications or disabilities are placed through our Special Needs Adoption program.
+We seek prospective adoptive parents who are able to care for a child with specific additional needs.